-Reporting the matter to the Police or Children's Services department should not be delayed by attempts to obtain more information.
-Wherever possible, referrals telephoned to the Children's Services department should be confirmed in writing within 24 hours by the Designated Lead Safeguarding Officer.
-A record should also be made of the name and designation of the Children's

-Services member of staff or Police Officer to whom the concerns were passed, together with the time and date of the call, in case any follow up is needed.
+Reporting the matter to the Statutory Agencies should not be delayed by attempts to obtain more information.
+Wherever possible, referrals telephoned to the Statutory Agency should be confirmed in writing within 24 hours by the Designated Lead Safeguarding Officer.
+A record should also be made of the name and designation of the Statutory Agencies employee to whom the concerns were passed, together with the time and date of the call, in case any follow up is needed.

-4.1.3 Allegations against staff
+4.4 Allegations against staff